HeheJuice/OneUI-Settings-Hook/README.md

 - Not applying ?
 Open a issue with your Software Details

 ### 🥰 Credits
-- HeheJuice aka ME ,for making the whole Patch and Hook
+- [HeheJuice](https://github.com/HeheJuice),for making the whole Patch and Hook
 - LSPosed Team for the patch method